GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Method

 \subsection{3D Gaussian RoI Alignment}

-To confine the 3D editing region within the instruction RoI, 3D Gaussian RoI $\gG_{RoI}$ is aligned with the text RoI $\gT_{RoI}$ in this step.
-First, The RoI in the text space is transformed into the image space via a grounding segmentation model $\gS$:
+To confine the 3D editing region within the instruction RoI, 3D Gaussian RoI $\gG_{RoI}$ is aligned with the text RoI $\gT_{RoI}$.
+First, The RoI in the text space is transformed into the image space via a grounding segmentation module $\gM_{Seg}$: